netcon-consulting/clearswift-external-commands/tag_mail/README.md

-tag_mail.py V4.1.1
+tag_mail.py V5.0.0
 ==================

-Add and remove tags in address and subject headers and text and html bodies.
+Add and remove tags in address and subject headers, text and html bodies and calendar objects.

 ## Parameters
 * address_tag (string): address tag for from, to and cc headers